sayron2332/DreamStore/README.md

 git clone https://github.com/sayron2332/DreamStore
 cd DreamStore

-add connString to appseting json
-"ConnectionStrings": {
-  "DefaultConnection": "Server=localhost;Database=MyAppDb;Trusted_Connection=True;TrustServerCertificate=True;"
-}

-Make sure you have the Entity Framework CLI installed: dotnet tool install --global dotnet-ef

-Then run the following command to apply migrations and create the database: dotnet ef database update
+Then run the following command to apply migrations and create the database: dotnet ef database update --project DreamStore.Infrastructure --startup-project DreamStore.Api

 Run the Project
 You can now run the project using: